Coins (composer): Daft Science

 Daft Science is an eight-track remix album that combines Beastie Boys vocal tracks with Daft Punk music samples.
 The album was created in March 2014 while Chapman was on a layover in Chicago on his way to South by Southwest.
 On July 1, 2014, the album was released on Bandcamp, where it was downloaded roughly 400 times over two-and-a-half years.
 A music blog shared the album two and a half years later, inciting the dormant remix to be streamed 1.4-million times in a week.
 On May 4, 2017, Billboard named Daft Science one of the "Best 8 Beastie Boys Remixes."

 Original scores

-Peter Chapman is a composer (alongside Rob Carli) for Syfy's Wynonna Earp, for which he was awarded a Canadian Screen Award for Best Original Music Score for a Series He was also presented with a SOCAN Award for his score for HGTV's Leave It to Bryan, and an ASCAP award for his score for HGTV's Renovation Island.
-He is also known for is score (Alongside Maylee Todd) for the CBC/Netflix series Workin' Moms as well as Amazon Prime's The Lake.
+Peter Chapman is a composer (alongside Rob Carli) for Syfy's Wynonna Earp, for which he was awarded a Canadian Screen Award for Best Original Music Score for a Series.
+He was also presented with a SOCAN Award for his score for HGTV's Leave It to Bryan, and an ASCAP award for his score for HGTV's Island of Bryan.
+He is also known for is score (alongside Maylee Todd) for the CBC/Netflix series Workin' Moms as well as Amazon Prime's The Lake.